 What is CBT?

 This is a structured intervention where the focus is on changing thought patterns and behaviours, leading to new ways of coping and improving wellbeing.
-For more information on CBT click here.
+For more information on CBT visit our student intranet.

 Can I provide feedback about my experience?